UPCBarcelonaTech/green_apr/README.md

-# Appendix of paper: Towards Energy Consumption Measurement of Automated Program Repair
+# Appendix of paper: Energy Consumption of Automated Program Repair: From Search-based to Large Language Model-based Repair Tools

 ## Data available in this appendix.